Written by Rick Jacobs, PhD, Senior Scientist

 - Leading courageously: Leadership demonstrates courage in taking bold steps to advocate for and drive inclusion

-This inclusive climate definition can be used to understand where individuals, groups of individuals, and other aggregated entities stand on current ways of working and organisational policies and where the most work needs to be done.
+This inclusive climate definition can be used to understand where individuals, groups of individuals, and other aggregated entities stand on current ways of working and organizational policies and where the most work needs to be done.

-Armed with information on these 15 climate indicators (or fewer if these are not all relevant in a specific organisation), we can begin planning more targeted programmes that will help address issues directly and improve the sense of belonging in a way that could ‘move the needle.’
+Armed with information on these 15 climate indicators (or fewer if these are not all relevant in a specific organization), we can begin planning more targeted programs that will help address issues directly and improve the sense of belonging in a way that could ‘move the needle.’
 This approach of focusing on measuring actionable and important features of an inclusive climate and individuals’ reactions to the current situation provides important first steps in creating actions that lead to DEI-B improvement.

 The major takeaway here is that DEI-B is important at every level of analysis.
-No single programme/solution will address the variety of possible inhibitors or the opportunities to facilitate the process.
+No single program/solution will address the variety of possible inhibitors or the opportunities to facilitate the process.
 A solution requires an examination of how individuals feel, how those feelings are shared by various groups, how leadership’s response to identified problems is perceived, and leadership’s support for enhancing belonging, as well as exploring options for institutional changes that might enhance the sense of belonging.
 The list of areas that need to be investigated is long, but not impossible.